Table of Contents

 Singapore Institute of Management (SIM) is a leading private education institution in Singapore.
-Its courses in business and management, economics, and innovation, are all taught by a combination of local, foreign, and visiting faculty members.
+Its courses in business and management, economics, and innovation are taught by local, foreign, and visiting faculty members.

 The university has tie-ups with the University of London, RMIT, the University of Warwick, and several other institutions from the US, UK, and Australia.

 The SIM International Academy, SIM Professional Development, and Platform E at SIM offer enriching programs.
-Their aim is to provide networking opportunities, entrepreneurship training, and long term support to its students.
+All in all, the institute aims to provide networking opportunities, entrepreneurship training, and long-term support to its students.

 Singapore University of Social Sciences (SUSS) is one of the top-ranking Asian universities for social sciences degrees.
 It is an ideal spot for international students who want to ace their graduation with a multi-faceted learning experience.

-Plus, SSUS partners with a number of universities, government agencies, and industry experts.
+As a matter of fact, SSUS partners with several universities, government agencies, and industry experts.
 All so they can conduct research and training programs for their students.

 SUSS has also collaborated with Alibaba to launch an entrepreneurship program.
-Its aim is to provide students with startup challenges, mentorship, and opportunities to take their ventures abroad.
+It aims to provide students with startup challenges, mentorship, and opportunities to take their ventures abroad.

 - To find out which of these best universities in Singapore is perfect for you, first decide which course type you’re interested in.
 Do you want to study the natural sciences, arts, economics, engineering, or humanities?

 - Once you know that, you can pick a program of your choice.
 But while doing so, make sure you’re eligible to apply for it.

-After you have decided which program you’re going to apply for, it’s time to prepare for the standard tests.
-At the same time, I suggest you start collating all the documents you’ll also need for your application.
+- After you have decided which program you’re going to apply for, it’s time to prepare for the standard tests.
+At the same time, it is recommended that you start collating all the documents you’ll also need for your application.